Ethan Lazuk

 About me.

-My approach to SEO, marketing, and PR is user-first, meaning it’s based on timeless fundamentals with modern AI-driven knowledge and approaches.
+My approach to SEO/GEO, and marketing generally, is user-first, meaning it’s based on timeless fundamentals with modern AI-driven knowledge and approaches.

-What drives my enthusiasm for SEO and marketing is a passion for learning and exploring while also helping brands — and their users and customers — achieve their goals.
+What drives my enthusiasm for SEO/GEO and marketing is a passion for learning and exploring while also helping brands — and their users and customers — achieve their goals.

 You can learn more about me on this page, or get in touch by text or call to 1-813-557-9745, email at ethan.lazuk@gmail.com, or on any of these social platforms: